improbable-eng/mac-codesign-buildkite-plugin/README.md

 ### Features

-- Signs binaries, dmgs, or apps for MacOS.
+- Signs binaries, dmgs, pkgs, or apps for MacOS.
 - Notarization, with stapling of the notarization ticket.
 - Specifying multiple sub targets to sign.
 For example: the frameworks in a `.app`.
 - Notarization password can be fetched from keychain.